bcit-lts/technical-operations-documentation/docs/monitoring/logging.md

-# Activity logging
+# Logging app activity

+!!! info

-> Logs are captured, processed, and visualized by a [Grafana stack](https://grafana.com/about/grafana-stack/).
+    Logs are captured, processed, and visualized by a [Grafana stack](https://grafana.com/about/grafana-stack/).

 Most workloads have an `nginx-unprivileged` frontend that is configured with health endpoints that can be probed by Kubernetes probes and captured by Grafana: